We live in the loneliest era,

 Severe Infrastructure Shortage

 Major shortage of mental health professionals worldwide.
-In some regions, 1 psychiatrist per 100,000+ people.
-Rural areas often have zero facilities.
+Low-income countries average fewer than 1 psychiatrist per 100,000 people.
+Rural areas often have zero access.

 Economic Constraints

 Limited budgets prioritize communicable diseases.
 Limited insurance coverage for mental health.
-Therapy sessions cost $100-200+ each.
+A single therapy session averages $100-200+ in the US.

 Global